cli-kit/cli-fs/README.md

 ## Test

 Note that rather than mocking lots of files (and file descriptors) these tests run against standard system files, which means if you are not running a UNIX variant (and likely OSX only) these tests may well fail.
-It is also quite possible that they only work on this machine as permissions can get out of sync, however, effort has been made to use pretty standard values, see the [files](https://github.com/freeformsystems/cli-fs/blob/master/test/util/files.js) list to understand the files used for testing.
+It is also quite possible that they only work on this machine as permissions can get out of sync, however, effort has been made to use pretty standard values, see the [files](https://github.com/freeformsystems/cli-fs/blob/master/test/util/files.js) list to see the paths used for testing.

 ```
 npm test